cotosso/nethsecurity-docs/wireguard.rst

 .. warning::

   There is a particolar condition that is currently not supported, it occurs when **all** the following are true:
-- a Wireguard peer is configured to **route all traffic** through the tunnel
+- a WireGuard peer is configured to **route all traffic** through the tunnel
 - the peer is a NethSecurity 8
 - the NethSecurity peer is using a MultiWAN
 In this combination the behavior is not guaranteed.
 If NethSecurity uses a single WAN, the setup is fully supported.